sinonjs/sinon/docs/api/v1.17.3/spies/index.md

 ```

 The first example uses the two-dimensional `args` array directly on the spy,
-while the second example fetches the first call object and then accesses it's
+while the second example fetches the first call object and then accesses its
 `args` array.
 Which one to use is a matter of preference, but the recommended
 approach is going with `spy.calledWith(arg1, arg2, ...)` unless there's a need
 to make the tests highly specific.